Japan Journal of Nursing Science

 PARTS OF THE MANUSCRIPT

-Manuscripts should be presented in the following order: (i) title page, (ii) abstract and keywords, (iii) text, (iv) acknowledgments, (v) disclosure statement, (vi) Author's Contributions (vii) references, (viii) appendices, (ix) figure legends, (x) tables (each table complete with title and footnotes) and (xi) figures.
+Manuscripts should be presented in the following order: (i) title page; (ii) abstract and key words; (iii) text; (iv) acknowledgments; (v) disclosure statement; (vi) author contributions; (vii) references; (viii) appendices; (ix) figure legends; (x) tables (each table complete with title and footnotes); and (xi) figures.
 Footnotes to the text are not allowed and any such material should be incorporated into the text as parenthetical matter.

 Abstract and key words

-Authors should use the following subheadings to divide the sections of their manuscript: Abstract, Introduction, Methods, Results, Discussion.
+Authors should use the following subheadings to divide the sections of their manuscript: Abstract, Introduction, Methods, Results, Discussion and Conclusions.

-At the time of submission, each author must disclose and describe any involvement, financial or otherwise, that might potentially bias his or her work.
-Disclosure must be provided under the heading titled “Disclosure” which should appear after the “Acknowledgments” section and before the “References” section.
-The absence of any interest to disclose must also be stated.
+At the time of submission, each author must disclose and describe any involvement, financial or otherwise, that may potentially bias his or her work.
+Disclosure must be provided under the heading titled 'Disclosure' which should appear after the 'Acknowledgments' section and before the 'References' section.
+The absence of any interest to disclose also must be stated.

 In order to give appropriate credit to each author of a paper, the individual contributions of authors to the manuscript should be specified in this section.
 JJNS adheres to the definition of authorship set up by The International Committee of Medical Journal Editors (ICMJE).
-An 'author' is generally considered to be someone who has made substantive intellectual contributions to a published study.
-To qualify as an author one should 1) have made substantial contributions to conception and design, or acquisition of data, or analysis and interpretation of data; 2) have been involved in drafting the manuscript or revising it critically for important intellectual content; and 3) have given final approval of the version to be published.
+An ‘author’ is generally considered to be someone who has made substantive intellectual contributions to a published study.
+To qualify as an author one should: (i) have made substantial contributions to conception and design, or acquisition of data, or analysis and interpretation of data; (ii) have been involved in drafting the manuscript or revising it critically for important intellectual content; and (iii) have given final approval of the version to be published.
 Each author should have participated sufficiently in the work to take public responsibility for appropriate portions of the content.
-Acquisition of funding, collection of data, or general supervision of the research group, alone, does not justify authorship.
-We suggest the following kind of format (please use initials to refer to each author's contribution): AB, CD contributed to the conception and design of this study; EF performed the statistical analysis and drafted the manuscript; GH critically reviewed the manuscript and supervised the whole study process.
-All authors read and approved the final manuscript.
+Acquisition of funding, collection of data or general supervision of the research group, alone, does not justify authorship.
+We suggest the following kind of format (please use initials to refer to each author's contribution): ‘A. B. and C. D. contributed to the conception and design of this study; E. F. performed the statistical analysis and drafted the manuscript; and G. H. critically reviewed the manuscript and supervised the whole study process.
+All authors read and approved the final manuscript.’
 All contributors who do not meet the criteria for authorship should be listed in an acknowledgements section.
 Examples of those who might be acknowledged include a person who provided purely technical help, writing assistance, or a department chair who provided only general support.

 In the reference list, cite the names of all authors when there are six or fewer; when seven or more, list the first six followed by et al. Do not use ibid. or op cit.
-Reference to unpublished data and personal communications should not appear in the list but should be cited in the text only (e.g. Smith A, 2000, unpublished data).
+Reference to unpublished data and personal communications should not appear in the list but should be cited in the text only (e.g. A. Smith, unpublished data, 2000).
 All citations mentioned in the text, tables or figures must be listed in the reference list.

 Authors are responsible for the accuracy of the references.